February 19, 2026 | Local Market

 • Stable long-term property values

-Inventory remains limited in many pockets, keeping demand strong.
+Inventory remains limited in many pockets, so demand stays strong throughout the area.

 Roseland